Hezekiah-Sacayanan/PRO-Future-Engineers-2025/README.md

 1. **Startup**: The robot initializes all sensors and motors, sets yaw reference from IMU, and waits for the official start command.

-2. **Line Detection and Direction Control**: As it begins moving forward, two IR sensors monitor the arena surface.
-When one sensor detects a color change before the other, the robot interprets this as a directional cue (turn left or right accordingly).
+2. **Line Detection and Lap Counting**: As it begins moving forward, the color sensor monitors the arena surface.
+As the sensor detects a color change, the value of the robot's line counter increases by 1.
+Once the line counter has reached a certain value, the robot counts that run as a whole lap.

 3. **Color Recognition and Turning**: The Raspberry Pi camera captures the color of traffic blocks in front of the robot.
 If a green block is seen, the robot prepares to turn left.
 If a red block is seen, it prepares to turn right.
 These decisions override IR sensor input momentarily when a traffic block is close.

 4. **Proximity Detection**: Once a traffic block is confirmed, the proximity sensor measures distance.
 When a threshold distance is reached (indicating closeness), the vehicle slows and initiates a turn around the block.

-5. **Lap Counting**: The IMU continuously monitors yaw.
-When the robot returns to approximately the same yaw angle as it started with, it assumes one lap has been completed.
-This repeats until three laps are counted.

-6. **Parallel Parking**: Upon completing the third lap, the robot waits until it detects a magenta block.
+5. **Parallel Parking**: Upon completing the third lap, the robot waits until it detects a magenta block.
 It then begins the parallel parking maneuver using a pre-programmed sequence of steering and motor movements to slide into the designated area.

 ---

 ## Build & Upload Process

 1. **Connect Components**:
-   - IR sensors → analog/digital pins on Gizduino
+   - Color sensor → digital pins on Gizduino
    - Proximity sensor → analog pin
-   - IMU → I2C interface
    - Servo → PWM pin (e.g., D10)
    - DC motors → connected to the Gizduino motor shield (Motor A terminals)
    - Raspberry Pi camera → attached and configured via Pi software, communicates via Serial or GPIO